comfy-deploy/comfy-deploy-ts/README.md

 | ------------ | ------------ | ------------ |
 | `bearerAuth` | http         | HTTP Bearer  |

-To authenticate with the API the `nullT` parameter must be set when initializing the SDK client instance.
+To authenticate with the API the `bearerAuth` parameter must be set when initializing the SDK client instance.
 For example:
 ```typescript
 import { ComfyDeploy } from "comfydeploy";